--parents/carers are informed of their child's special needs, and work with them to gain a better understanding of their child, and involve them in all stages of their child's education, including supporting them in terms of understanding SEND procedures/practices and providing regular feedback on their child's progress; -there is co-operation and productive partnerships with the Local Authority and other external agencies, and there is a multi-professional approach to meeting the needs of all vulnerable learners;

-- -the environment created meets the special educational needs of each child in order that they can achieve their learning potential and can be included in activities alongside their peers/pupils who do not have SEND. - To have regard to guidance detailed by Devon County Council. - To recognise the importance of 'preparation for adulthood' right from the start
+- -parents/carers are informed of their child's special needs, and work with them to gain a better understanding of their child, and involve them in all stages of their child's education, including supporting them in terms of understanding SEND procedures/practices and providing regular feedback on their child's progress; -there is co-operation and productive partnerships with the Local Authority and - -there is co-operation and productive partnerships with the Local Authority and other external agencies, and there is a multi-professional approach to meeting the needs of all vulnerable learners; - -the environment created meets the special educational needs of each child in order that they can achieve their learning potential and can be included in activities alongside their peers/pupils who do not have SEND. - To have regard to guidance detailed by Devon County Council. - To recognise the importance of 'preparation for adulthood' right from the start